JohnMose/projectX/README.md

-A websie like portfolio that displays a users information  and service the user offers
+A website like portfolio that displays a users information  and service the user offers

 To run the program